-Here’s How To Talk To Your Roommate About Money, According To Therapists
+Here's How To Talk To Your Roommate About Money Without Making Things Awkward

 Living on your own in the real world for the first time can be daunting, to say the least.
 You have to keep track of bills, clean your toilet, and actually buy the food you're going to be eating to keep yourself alive.
 But there are other, more subtle aspects of adulthood that can be challenging to navigate, like talking to your roommate about money and other financial details, which can be awkward at best and downright hostile at worst.

 For example, I have a friend who routinely receives Venmo payment requests for random, small amounts of money from her roommates, like a $4 box of aluminum foil, or a pasta strainer split four ways.
 When you find yourself paying someone 78 cents for the carton of almond milk your roommate "bought for the apartment," you might start wishing you'd clarified these financial issues when you first moved in together.

 When you're figuring out how to navigate these conversations, it's all about creating an open, communicative environment where both people feel safe and respected, even if the topic is a little bit uncomfortable.
 Living with a roommate (or multiple roommates) means you're dealing with multiple aspects of finance and, inevitably, several questions that need to be answered.

 Generally speaking, there are two types of questions you need to consider here: the obvious ones you should ask at the beginning of moving in — like who is going to be the account holder for utility and water bills, and how you plan on splitting rent — and the less obvious questions that'll pop up over the course of your time living together, like what to do if someone's significant other is using a bunch of water at your place.

 Regardless of the exact topic, though, the key is to be as direct as possible with any questions and concerns you have, and to not postpone the conversation.